 If you’re looking for somewhere with a bit (and by bit we mean a whole lot) of space, then the 240 acres at Leonardslee Lakes and Gardens should do it.
 While the seven stunning lakes and 10 miles of sweet-smelling paths through gardens and woodland are a big draw, the biggest pull to this Sussex garden has to be the unusual method of keeping the grass cut… Yep, these gardens are kept in line by a group of hungry wallabies alongside the more common deer and wildfowl.

 After you’ve finished cooing over the unexpected Aussie residents, there are a few other unique attractions to capture your attention.
 A fascinating miniature village has received worldwide acclaim while the Bonsai courtyard continues the theme of small greatness with its collection of perfectly formed, gold-winning tiny trees.
+If you visit at Christmas, you'll be treated to a boggling display of light and colour as Leonardslee Illuminated turns the gardens into an enchanting world the whole family will enjoy.

 When it comes to an impressive backdrop to a garden, you don’t get much better than a castle, which is why Arundel Castle will always be on our list of top gardens in Sussex (and West Sussex if you want to get even more specific).
 Mixing tropical with traditional English, you’ll find many interesting surprises as you amble around these ancient grounds.
 From the fabulously quirky Stumpery (we’re in love with that name by the way) to the deliciously warm glasshouses with their happily flourishing chillies, grapes and lemons.
 After your aromatic tour of the rose gardens and the white garden, head inside for a nose around the castle itself before settling down in the café for a fresh, castle-made scone – don’t mind if we do!